Viatris (VTRS)

 A common mistake we notice when investors are deciding whether to buy a stock or not is that they simply look at the latest earnings results.
 Business quality and valuation matter more, so we urge you to understand these dynamics as well.

-Viatris doesn’t pass our quality test.
-First off, its revenue growth was mediocre over the last five years, and analysts expect its demand to deteriorate over the next 12 months.
-And while its impressive operating margins show it has a highly efficient business model, the downside is its declining EPS over the last five years makes it a less attractive asset to the public markets.
-On top of that, its relatively low ROIC suggests management has struggled to find compelling investment opportunities.
+Viatris falls short of our quality standards.
+For starters, its revenue growth was uninspiring over the last five years, and analysts expect its demand to deteriorate over the next 12 months.
+While its strong free cash flow generation allows it to invest in growth initiatives while maintaining an ample cushion, the downside is its declining EPS over the last five years makes it a less attractive asset to the public markets.
+On top of that, its declining operating margin shows the business has become less efficient.

-Viatris’s P/E ratio based on the next 12 months is 4.6x.
+Viatris’s P/E ratio based on the next 12 months is 6.5x.
 While this valuation is optically cheap, the potential downside is huge given its shaky fundamentals.
-There are more exciting stocks to buy at the moment.
+There are superior stocks to buy right now.